MicrosoftDocs/azure-docs/articles/data-factory/create-self-hosted-integration-runtime.md

 - Configure a power plan on the host machine for the self-hosted integration runtime so that the machine doesn't hibernate.
 If the host machine hibernates, the self-hosted integration runtime goes offline.
 - Regularly back up the credentials associated with the self-hosted integration runtime.
-- To automate self-hosted IR setup operations, please refer to [Set up an existing self hosted IR via PowerShell](#setting-up-a-self-hosted-integration-runtime).
+- To automate self-hosted IR setup operations, refer to [Set up an existing self hosted IR via PowerShell](#setting-up-a-self-hosted-integration-runtime).

 ## Next steps